eviner-ISP/github-slideshow/_posts/0000-01-02-eviner-ISP.md

 4.
 5.	layout: slide
 6.
-7.	title: "Welcome to our second slide!"
+7.	title: "Training to edit a file and push!"
 8.
 9.	---
 10.